amcat/amcat-scraping/README.md

 Running periodically
 ----
-You can use [https://en.wikipedia.org/wiki/Cron Cron] to install periodic jobs on Linux-based systems.
+You can use [Cron](https://en.wikipedia.org/wiki/Cron) to install periodic jobs on Linux-based systems.
 To view / edit your current jobs, run <code>crontab -e</code>.
 To run all scrapers each morning at 11 A.M., add:

-<code>0 11 * * 1  cd ~/amcatscraping; PYTHONPATH=. python amcatscraping/maintenance/run.py --report</code>
+<code>0 11 * * 1  python -m amcatscraping.scrape all --report</code>